GerardGurgui/ApiRest_jwt_Roles/2024.sqldriver/Readme.md

 # README

-## Descripción de la aplicación

-Aplicación de Spring Boot que simula un juego de dados.
-Los jugadores pueden lanzar dados y los resultados se almacenan en una base de datos.

-Se registran las puntuaciones de cada jugador, el porcentaje de acierto y la media de los resultados de los dados.

-Los jugadores también tienen roles asignados, que pueden ser 'user' o 'admin'.
+## Application Description

+This is a Spring Boot application that simulates a dice game.
+Players can throw dice and the results are stored in a database.

+The scores of each player, the success rate, and the average of the dice results are recorded.

+Players also have assigned roles, which can be 'user' or 'admin'.

-## Tecnologías utilizadas
+## Technologies Used

 - Java
 - Spring Boot
-- Spting Data JPA
+- Spring Data JPA
 - MySQL
 - Spring Security
 - JWT
 - Hibernate
 - Maven

-## Seguridad
+## Testing

-La aplicación utiliza Spring Security para la autenticación y la autorización.
-Los usuarios se almacenan en una base de datos y se utiliza JWT para la autenticación.

-Los usuarios con el rol 'admin' pueden realizar todas las operaciones, mientras que los usuarios con el rol 'user' solo pueden lanzar dados y ver sus propios datos.
+- JUnit
+- Mockito

-## Sistema de registro
+## Security
-el sistema de registro se basa en un sistema de tokens, que se generan al iniciar sesión y se almacenan en el navegador del usuario.

-Estos tokens se utilizan para autenticar al usuario en cada solicitud que realice.
-Los tokens tienen una duración de 24 horas, tras las cuales el usuario debe volver a iniciar sesión.
+The application uses Spring Security for authentication and authorization.
+Users are stored in a database and JWT is used for authentication.

+Users with the 'admin' role can perform all operations, while users with the 'user' role can only throw dice and view their own data.

+## Registration System
+The registration system is based on a token system, which are generated when logging in and are stored in the user's browser.

+These tokens are used to authenticate the user in each request they make.
+The tokens have a duration of 24 hours, after which the user must log in again.

-## Entidades
+## Entities

-La aplicación tiene las siguientes entidades principales:

-- `Player`: Representa a un jugador en el juego.
-Cada jugador tiene un conjunto de roles y puede lanzar dados.
-- `Dice`: Representa un lanzamiento de dados.
-Cada lanzamiento de dados está asociado con un jugador.
+The application has the following main entities:

+- `Player`: Represents a player in the game.
+Each player has a set of roles and can throw dice.
+- `Dice`: Represents a dice throw.
+Each dice throw is associated with a player.
-- `Roles`: Representa los roles que puede tener un jugador.
-Los roles pueden ser 'user' o 'admin'.
+- `Roles`: Represents the roles a player can have.
+The roles can be 'user' or 'admin'.

 ## Endpoints

-La aplicación expone los siguientes endpoints:
+The application exposes the following endpoints:

-- `POST /players/add`: Crea un nuevo jugador.
+- `POST /players/add`: Creates a new player.
-- `GET /players/get/findAll`: Obtiene todos los jugadores.
+- `GET /players/get/findAll`: Gets all players.
-- `GET /players/get/getById/{id}`: Obtiene un jugador por su ID.
+- `GET /players/get/getById/{id}`: Gets a player by their ID.
-- `GET /players/get/getByUsername/{username}`: Obtiene un jugador por su nombre de usuario.
+- `GET /players/get/getByUsername/{username}`: Gets a player by their username.
-- `PUT /players/updatePlayer/{id}`: Actualiza un jugador.
+- `PUT /players/updatePlayer/{id}`: Updates a player.
-- `DELETE /players/delete/{id}`: Elimina un jugador.
-Solo los usuarios con el rol 'admin' pueden hacer esto.
+- `DELETE /players/delete/{id}`: Deletes a player.
+Only users with the 'admin' role can do this.
-- `POST /players/dice/throw/{id}`: Un jugador lanza los dados.
+- `POST /players/dice/throw/{id}`: A player throws the dice.
-- `DELETE /players/dice/delete/{id}`: Elimina todos los lanzamientos de dados de un jugador.
+- `DELETE /players/dice/delete/{id}`: Deletes all dice throws of a player.
-- `POST /players/roles/add/{playerId}/{rolename}`: Añade un rol a un jugador.
+- `POST /players/roles/add/{playerId}/{rolename}`: Adds a role to a player.